ksuryakrishna/Socket-Programming/README.md

 b.
 STUDENT ID: 9083261716

 	 ASSUMPTIONS:
 	  - Every name present in the scores.txt file is present atleast once in the edgelist.txt.
-Otherwise the project fails.
 	  - Servers are run before the clients
 	  - When an invalid input is given by any of the clients, an error message is thrown by both the clients and the central server.
 The programs get terminated.

 	 TESTING DONE:
 	  - The project theoritically supports upto 255 unique usernames and 400 edges.
-	  - However the maximum that was actually tested was 120 usernames and 130 edges and the project works.
+	  - However the maximum that was actually tested was 120 usernames and 130 edges, and was found to work.
 It is expected to work for higher numbers too.
-	  - While running the project in the VM with long edgelist.txt and scores.txt I realized that due to the slowness of the VM, some of the UDP packets were not received on time.
-So I have added sufficient delay for the servers to receives packets to reach comfortably.
-So please wait atleast 10 seconds for the output to be visible on the client terminals.
+	  - While running the project in the VM with long edgelist.txt and scores.txt I realized that due to the slowness of the VM, some of the UDP packets were not received on time because the receiver was slow in completing memory store operations.
+So I have added sufficient delay for the servers to receive packets comfortably.
+So please wait atleast 5 seconds for the output to be visible on the client terminals.

 	  STEPS TO RUN THE PROJECT:
 	 - Add the 'edgelist.txt' and 'scores.txt' in the same location as the source code .cpp files